 Cronus' death is painted as very tragic: a man who went paranoid about losing his throne to the point of negleting his children and losing the love of his life, Rhea.
 His last moments are him musing how Gaia will not take him back and won't be reunited with Rhea in death.
 Many readers can't help but pity the guy.

 Cronus' brothers only remained by his side and aid him control the world because they believed that, with time, the Cronus they used to know would return.
-After realizing that their little brother would never return out of the crazy overlord he become, all of them stepped out of Zeus' way.
+After realizing that their little brother would never return out of the crazy overlord he has become, all of them step out of Zeus' way.

 The whole Olympian siblings.
-Their dad got insane, Hades was forced to kill his mom, Zeus watched his mom being decapitated, the rest of the sibling were trapped in crystals by their father.
-After the war, Zeus lost his first love, declared he would hate Hades forever (and take note, Hades was his favorite brother) and now has a whole world over his young sholders.
+Their dad got insane, Hades was forced to kill his mom, Zeus watched his mom being decapitated, the rest of the sibling were trapped by their father.
+After the war, Zeus lost his first love, declared he would hate Hades forever (and take note, Hades was his favorite brother) and now has a whole world over his young shoulders.
 Hades is hated by his little brother and exiled and he's fine wih it because he considers Zeus' hate will make him strong.
 Poseidon suffers for seeing his brothers suffering like they do, Demeter only gets to see Hades once in a while and then dies.
-Rhea is kinda of a Love Martyr under her Clingy Jealous Girl exterior and Hestia, despite being the second older sibling can't do much to help her younger siblings but provide them a place for solace.
+Hera is kinda of a Love Martyr under her Clingy Jealous Girl exterior and Hestia, despite being the second older sibling, can't do much to help her younger siblings but provide them a place for solace.